150balbes/Jetson-Nano/Documentation/media/uapi/dvb/audio-set-bypass-mode.rst

 This ioctl call asks the Audio Device to bypass the Audio decoder and forward the stream without decoding.
-This mode shall be used if streams that can’t be handled by the Digital TV system shall be decoded.
-Dolby DigitalTM streams are automatically forwarded by the Digital TV subsystem if the hardware can handle it.
+This mode shall be used if streams that can’t be handled by the DVB system shall be decoded.
+Dolby DigitalTM streams are automatically forwarded by the DVB subsystem if the hardware can handle it.